-I really like this program.
-As a sucker for pencil drawings, it harkens back to older days where I was an avid sketch artist.
+I like this program and consider it one of the best animation software for beginners.
+As a sucker for pencil drawings, it harkens back to the older days where I was an avid sketch artist.
 They’re determined to bridge the gap between paper animation and current as well as future animation.

 Their autocorrecting software is great, always updating to make sure your drawing is up to date.
 Ever hear of a little show called Futurama?
 Toonz Premium was used for it.
 It’s currently in build 7.4.

-Now compared to the others on this list, this program is a little simpler in its aims.
+Now compared to the others on this list, this 2D animation software is a little simpler in its aims.
 You can take any 2D image and animate it, bringing it to life.
 It has an easy user face and no complicated jargon or code to wrestle with.

 Sprinter is great for animating games.
 I imagine if in the early-mid 2000s, if the guys over at Newgrounds, known for animating, didn’t’ use Flash, they’d use Spriter.
 They utilize modular animation to make your gaming dreams a reality.

-Modular animation is basically animations built out of individual sprites.
-This allows for an easier time when actually animating, and saving you time.
+Modular animation is animations built out of individual sprites.
+This allows for an easier time when animating, and saving you time.

 Now here’s a unique one to us Westerners.
-RENAS is a special suite of programs that have to do with the creation and animation of anime.
+RENAS is a special category of 2d animation apps that have to do with the creation and animation of anime.
 It’s highly regarded in Japan as the gold standard in animation programs.

-Its sheer number of possibilities is too numerous to list, but the endorsements it garnered are a testament to its greatness.
+The sheer number of possibilities in this animation software is too numerous to list, but the endorsements it garnered are a testament to its greatness.